-We’re planning how we deliver teaching for January, the arrangements for each course will be slightly different based on the requirements for that subject area - so we’ll share more information with you in the coming weeks about the options and plans for starting your studies with us.
+We’re planning how we deliver teaching for the next academic year, the arrangements for each course will be slightly different based on the requirements for that subject area - so we’ll share more information with you in the coming weeks about the options and plans for starting your studies with us.

 We do offer many online/e-learning courses, so if your course is normally delivered in this way that will continue to be the case.
 If your course is normally delivered face-to-face it may not be possible to do it completely online, ether because of practical work needed, or accreditation requirements.
 We will send you more information about how teaching will be delivered in the coming weeks.

 Where employers continue to offer placements and the University is reassured that appropriate safety measures are in place at the employer’s premises, students will be able to take up their placements.

 We recognise that students are concerned about the impact of coronavirus on their studies during this unprecedented time.
 We continue to work really hard to ensure that teaching, learning and assessments can continue as well as providing advice and support for all of our students.
 We are committed to ensuring you have the best student experience possible during these different times.